markscottwright/mapzip/README.md

 -------------
 *   Folium (pip install folium)
 *   Jinja2 (pip install Jinja2)
-*   [This](http://sourceforge.net/projects/zips/) database of zip code info, that lists city and lat/lon for zip codes, in CSV format.
+*   [This](http://sourceforge.net/projects/zips/) database of zip code info that lists city and lat/lon for zip codes in CSV format.
 Saved as the file zips.csv.